Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

-\textbf{Real-Time Anomaly Detection at the Front End}\\ Beyond supervised classification, anomaly detection can be a game-changer for identifying rare or unexpected data patterns.
+Beyond supervised classification, anomaly detection can be a game-changer for identifying rare or unexpected data patterns.
 LArTPC waveform denoising and low-energy signal identification using autoencoders have been explored in~\cite{mitrevski,lian}.
 A recent study~\cite{Chung:2025dag} introducing autoencoder-based anomaly detection in LArTPC wire-time data, combined with knowledge distillation to allow the model's execution on FPGAs, has also shown that unsupervised identification of outlier behavior such as high-multiplicity interactions in streaming LArTPC data is possible.
-This offers opportunities to expand front-end ML capabilities not only to adaptive data selection but also rare-event triggering and potentially to detector monitoring.\\
+This offers opportunities to expand front-end ML capabilities not only to adaptive data selection but also rare-event triggering and potentially to detector monitoring.

-\textbf{Integration into Front-End Electronics}\\ In DUNE, ML-augmented front-end systems can interface with modular trigger architectures to make early, physics-informed decisions and reduce data rates by orders of magnitude.
+In DUNE, ML-augmented front-end systems can interface with modular trigger architectures to make early, physics-informed decisions and reduce data rates by orders of magnitude.
 Integrating ML into DUNE front-end electronics requires models that are: quantized and compressed for FPGA implementation; optimizable for tens of $\mu$s to ms latency inference; robust under continuous, zero-deadtime operation; and power-efficient for deployment in deep underground environments.
-Co-design of ML models and hardware architectures, aided by tools like \texttt{hls4ml}, is essential. \\
+Co-design of ML models and hardware architectures, aided by tools like \texttt{hls4ml}, is essential.